AcklenAvenue/competencies/Ops/AWS/EC2.md

 ## Competencies

- - Be able to:
+ - Able to  modify an existing EC2 instances :
     - Change instance type
     - Add/Edit Tags
     - Create an Elastic IP
-    - Assign an Elastic IP to an Instance
+    - Assign an Elastic IP to a running Instance

 ## Evaluation
 When you feel that you have mastered the competencies above, and you're ready for an evaluation, please request a 30 minute meeting with the subject master listed on the badge.